leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/chat-media-bridge.md

 ## Failure handling

 - Respond with `{ error: 'message' }` or throw to reject a request.
 The chat UI will surface the message and keep previous results.
-- If the bridge goes offline, omit the object from `window`; the UI will fall back to curated filesystem buckets.
-The picker asks for read access once and then scans common Android directories (DCIM/Camera, Screenshots, Download, KakaoTalk 등) or iOS DCIM buckets to rebuild a recent timeline without relying on the system picker.
+- If the bridge goes offline, omit the object from `window`; the UI will fall back to the basic file input dialog so attachments can still be uploaded, but the rich gallery experience will be unavailable.
 - When permissions are revoked, return `{ status: 'denied' }` from `requestPermission` so the chat overlay can guide the user back to settings.

 ## Testing checklist